buildbot/buildbot/master/docs/manual/cfg-changesources.rst

     to get to the repository), and the sub-path within the repository's virtual filesystem for the project and branch of interest.

-    The :class:`SVNPoller` will only pay attention to files inside the subdirectory specified by the complete svnurl.
+    The :bb:chsrc:`SVNPoller` will only pay attention to files inside the subdirectory specified by the complete svnurl.

 ``split_file``
     A function to convert pathnames into ``(branch, relative_pathname)`` tuples.
-Use this to explain your repository's branch-naming policy to :class:`SVNPoller`.
+Use this to explain your repository's branch-naming policy to :bb:chsrc:`SVNPoller`.
 This function must accept a single string and return a two-entry tuple.
 There are a few utility functions in :mod:`buildbot.changes.svnpoller` that can be used as a :meth:`split_file` function, see below for details.